 - Pro tip: Spray the vinegar on grout-prone areas (such as shower corners) on a daily basis to prevent slime from forming.
+Use to clean cabinets to prevent mold and nasty smells.
 It’s also a great disinfectant to be used over tiled surfaces ( do not use on natural stone such as granite and marble).

 #4 Traditional recipes starring rind

 The tarty rind seems like an unlikely chief guest as a main ingredient – but traditional cooking has in fact not bypassed them by!
 Perhaps this is thanks to the zero-waste credos of olden day cooking, or another example of the astute know-how of earlier times when food was medicine in fact and not just in phrase.
 Some of these dishes continue to be relevant in a modern table setting and I felt they deserve their open place in this article (separate from zest and powder which are additions rather than central to recipes)

 At my home, we simply add the rind along with cinnamons to boiling water for a few minutes, then let cool.
 The aromatic water can be sipped through the day.